A chop saw is a useful tool that helps you cut through all types of materials, including wood, plastic, masonry and metal.

 If you’re confident about doing it on your own, you can examine all the components of the chop saw one by one, and see which one appears to be the culprit.
 Once you’ve narrowed down the problem, you can easily replace it and check if the problem is solved or not.

-A guard refers to the plastic cover that’s placed on your chop saw.
-It’s large enough to cover the entire blade and thick enough to provide you with complete protection against the saw.
+A guard refers to the plastic or metal cover that covers the blade of the chop saw.
+It’s large enough to cover the entire blade and thick enough to provide protection against the saw.
 Check the guard to see if it swings back and forth properly and whether it covers the blade entirely or not.

 If you feel that it needs some readjustment, you can unscrew the chop saw guard and move it forward until it covers the blade completely.
 Once you’re confident that it’s covered, you can put the screws back on and check again.